victorNwosu-Edusive/framez-app/README.md

 # Framez - Mobile Social App

-A React Native social media app built with Expo, allowing users to share posts with text and images.
+A React Native social media app built with Expo, allowing users to share posts with text and images, like posts, and comment on them.

 ## Features

-- **User Authentication**: Sign up, login, and logout with Firebase Auth
+- **User Authentication**: Sign up, login, and logout with Supabase Auth
 - **Persistent Sessions**: Stay logged in after app restart
 - **Create Posts**: Share text and images
 - **Feed**: View all posts in chronological order
+- **Like Posts**: Like and unlike posts
+- **Comments**: Add comments to posts
+- **Notifications**: Receive notifications for likes and comments
 - **Profile**: View your own posts and user information

 ## Tech Stack

 - **Framework**: React Native with Expo
-- **Backend**: Firebase (Authentication, Firestore, Storage)
+- **Backend**: Supabase (Authentication, Database, Storage)
 - **Navigation**: React Navigation
 - **State Management**: React Context API
+- **UI Components**: React Native Elements

 ## Setup Instructions